The age of growth has never been a result of huge financial investments. This is true that the dividends depend on the amount of capital, any kind,

 There are a few things we see in the New India today: Skill Development Missions, Digital India and Technology based Learning Platforms and Employment Schemes.
-A country of employable population is supposed to go with such comprehensive measures and this is the right time that the government has thought of these missions.
+A country of the employable population is supposed to go with such comprehensive measures and this is the right time that the government has thought of these missions.
 But where are we lacking and failing to deliver?
 Are we getting real-reliable global acknowledgement for the NSDC Skilled, Digitally Trained and PMKVY employed?
 The question might receive a no but the answer goes with the ground reality.
 Communication Skills is not a leading part of these but is being broadcast as a sub-set, when asked about the whereabouts of COMMUNICATION SKILLS?

 There have been intuitional surveys and obvious observations all around that the level of soft skills has never been that great.
 It has always left the clause of ‘Adjust-Compromise’ for the employers.
 It is not a part of the school curriculum; it is not being taught as a subject in the HigherEd even.
-One can see the ‘respect’ given to Communication Skills or Business Communication in the curriculum designs and even the time tables of both the public and private institutions.
+One can see the ‘respect’ given to Communication Skills or Business Communication in the curriculum designs and even the timetables of both the public and private institutions.
 For Technical and Management degrees, the CommSkills is the subject taken as the EASY one.

 At a time when IITs and IIMs are struggling to get along with the rising demands of the industries.
-The new IITs and IIMs are yet to gain the momentum.
-The NITs and other second category reputed institutions are on a fall in quality of placements and competence.
+The new IITs and IIMs are yet to gain momentum.
+The NITs and other second category reputed institutions are on a fall in the quality of placements and competence.
 Forget colleges or the vocational educational institutions like polytechnics and ITIs.

 The state of AICTE is pathetic in the sense that it has failed to keep a watch on the private shops called ‘Engineering colleges’.
 The government has recently initiated a merger plan for UGC and AICTE and that will be a milestone improvement.
 We hope that such an overhaul is much needed.
-Teachers’ Training and a strict scrutiny are still awaited.
+Teachers’ Training and strict scrutiny are still awaited.
 There has been a call for ‘Evaluate the Conclusion of Degree’ as is done for doctors.
 Such an exam, other than the traditional degree exams can generate some responsibility among the students, if not the colleges, to gain some awareness and skills (not knowledge).

 The lack of Communication Skills leaves anyone incapable of making an impact in any domain of life.
-One disclaimer must be the core to our understanding of training is that these skills come with time and then stay forever depending on the sensible usage.
+One disclaimer must be the core of our understanding of training is that these skills come with time and then stay forever depending on the sensible usage.

 Ignore Communication and be assured that a Successful Failure awaits you!